 Business Action on Employment is delivered via our two programmes.

-EPIC works with people from an immigrant background and features pre-employment training, one to one guidance and opportunities for work experience.
+EPIC works with people from immigrant or refugee backgrounds and features pre-employment training, one to one guidance and opportunities for work experience.

 Ready for Work helps people with high barriers to employment and provides training, guidance and guarantees a supported work experience in a company.